Welcome to our community

 Community implies a give and take relationship, and regardless of our position in the Voorheesville community, whether we are parents, teachers, senior citizens or non-parents, it is our children that bind us together.
 They are our future and they are the reason why we work to provide the level of excellence in education found here in the Voorheesville community.

 The Community had its beginnings as a railroad town along the Albany-Schoharie Railroad.
 In 1826, the Village of Voorheesville built its first school on a ¼ acre lot with a budget of $30.
 Once this area was dependent upon agriculture and small factories for its economic base.
 Most of the employment opportunities now exist in the Albany, Schenectady, and surrounding suburban areas.
 The district is 39 square miles in size and lies entirely within Albany County, mainly in the Towns of Berne, Guilderland and New Scotland.
 Even though the district is located within a short distance of major highways, rail and air transportation networks, it enjoys the peace and tranquility of the Helderberg Mountains where opportunities for outdoor recreation activities abound.
 Several cultural and educational centers are nearby including: New York State Theater and Museums, Saratoga Performing Arts Center, Proctors Theater, and the Times Union Center.
 There are local and professional sports teams.
 Sixteen local colleges and universities offer a wide range of educational opportunities.

-The District will be faithful stewards of the community’s financial commitment to the children and will be responsible in managing all resources.
+The Voorheesville Central School District will be a faithful steward of the community’s financial commitment to public education and will be responsible in managing all resources.